Q and A with the HockeyStickMan:

-Jeremy Rupke of How to Hockey explain the guidelines.
-Standing strait up looking forward with stick in front of the body (tip of the stick’s toe on the ground) the stick should be between your chin and your nose.
+Jeremy Rupke of How to Hockey explains the guidelines.
+Standing straight up looking forward with the stick in front of the body (tip of the stick’s toe on the ground) the stick should be between your chin and your nose.
 When on skates it should be up to around your chin.

 What type of player would want to use a shorter/longer stick?

-Hockey Stick“The Dangler” – Hockey players who are good at stickhandling tend to prefer shorter sticks.
+“The Dangler” – Hockey players who are good at stick handling tend to prefer shorter sticks.
 Using a short stick makes it a bit easier to move the puck around because the stick will be lighter (less material) and a shorter stick is easier to move around the body.
-Many players who are good at stickhandling tend to bring the puck in close to their body in order to protect the puck while pulling a deke.
+Many players who are good at stick handling tend to bring the puck in close to their body in order to protect the puck while pulling a deke.
 A short stick makes it easier to perform these moves.

 passes, and hammer off a slapshot.

-Hockey Stick“The Defensemen” – It is common for defensemen to have the longest sticks on the team.
-A long hockey stick gives you a longer reach, which makes it easier for you to poke the puck away from attackers, intercept passes, and stop a puck before it leaves your end.
+“The Defensemen” – It is common for defensemen to have the longest sticks on the team.
+A long hockey stick gives you a longer reach, which makes it easier for you to poke the puck away from attackers, intercept passes, and stop a puck before it leaves the offensive zone.
 Defensemen are also known to have hard slapshots, and a longer stick (with the right technique) will provide more power on the slapshots.

 Disclaimer.....while the above points are common in hockey, that does not mean they are absolute truths.
 Some defensemen use short sticks, while some hockey players who are great with the puck use a longer stick (Marty St. Louis).
 These tips should help beginner players find a length to start at, but don’t be afraid to try something new!